incomecalculator/incomecalculator.github.io/README.md

 ## 🚀 Usage

+1. Select your preferred language (Ukrainian or English)
+2. Choose the tax rate (19.5% or 23%)
-1. Select your currency (UAH, USD, or EUR)
+3. Select your currency (UAH, USD, or EUR)
-2. Enter the initial deposit amount
+4. Enter the initial deposit amount
-3. Optionally add monthly contributions
+5. Optionally add monthly contributions
-4. Set the deposit period in months
+6. Set the deposit period in months
-5. Adjust the annual interest rate using the slider
+7. Adjust the annual interest rate using the slider
-6. Click "Calculate Income" to see results
+8. Click "Calculate Income" to see results

 ### Comparing Deposits